Lagrange-Labs/lsc-client-cli/README.md

     > Note: Please enter the ECDSA private key of the operator/wallet created in step #1.

   - Enter the staking amount.
+    > The unit of staking amount is `wei`.
+The voting power in the state committees is calculated based on the formula: `voting_power = stake_amount/1e9`.
+So stake amount value should be greater than `1e9`.

 8. After successfully completing the staking process, start the Lagrange Attestation Node deployment process.